Panic Attacks And Anxiety Disorders

 The DSM-V defines separation anxiety disorder as specific to children.
 This disorder is defined as anxiety regarding the separation from home/family that is excessive or inappropriate for the child’s age.
 In some children, separation anxiety takes the form of school avoidance.
 Children and adolescents can be diagnosed with panic disorder, phobias, generalised anxiety disorder, and post-traumatic stress disorder.

-What Triggers Panic Anxiety Attacks in Kids & Children?
+What Triggers Panic Anxiety Attacks?

 In simple terms, anxiety is when the brain misinterprets physiological sensations as signalling threat which triggers a significant release of adrenaline.
 This adrenaline further exaggerates these sensations which reinforces the idea that something is very wrong.
 Anxiety is a normal, usually adaptive, emotional reaction to danger or to stressful situations perceived as threatening to a person's survival, anxiety disorder and panic attacks occur when that normal reaction is exaggerated, out of context.
 Although it is generally believed that stressful events trigger anxiety or panic attacks, many seem to occur for no apparent reason.
 Many people have a biological/genetic predisposition that makes them more susceptible to anxiety and panic.